Mattress for Side Sleepers

 Finally, choosing the best mattress will provide side sleepers with the comfort they need to get an uninterrupted night's sleep.
 It will also last for years, so they won't have to keep shelling out money for a new one every few years.

 As stated in the above sections, side sleepers can opt for different mattress types as long as they provide the right cushioning and support.
 But this doesn't mean that mattresses that feature support, comfort, pressure point relief, and contours to the shape of your body can actually be healthy for your body.
 Nowadays, most mattresses that claim to be healthy are made with a mix of polyurethane foam, conventional cotton, and synthetic latex, all of which pose their own special kind of trouble.
-And that's why at Turmerry, we recommend you go for a 100% organic mattress like those made with latex.
+And that's why, at Turmerry, we recommend you go for an organic mattress like those made with latex.

 Mattresses made of organic latex are combined with natural spring technology to offer great support and enough cushion to respond to your body shape as well as pressure points.